gnosis/GECO/Proposals/Dapplets.md

 Based in Hamburg.

-*Ralf Sturm (meekmocha)* - an experienced UI/UX designer and frontend developer with more than 20 years experience.
+*Ralf Sturm (meekmocha)* - an experienced UI/UX designer.
+20+ years experience.
+UX tests and guidance for Olympus audio recorder, UX/UI for interactive GPS driven outdoor games, UI/UX for Jabber-based messenger, various network game designs since 1999, UX/UI for Cycosmos (pre Facebook).
 DJ and musician.
 Based in Hamburg.

 *Alexander Sakhaev* - fullstack developer at SkillUnion.
 Implemented a Dapplets PoC at ETHParis hackaton in Paris, as well as various pre-Dapplets experimentations like Metamask forking & hacking.
+3+ years experience.
 Based in St.Petersburg.

-*Alexander Sakhaev* - fullstack developer at SkillUnion.
-Implemented a Dapplets PoC at ETHParis hackaton in Paris, as well as various pre-Dapplets experimentations like Metamask forking & hacking.
-Based in St.Petersburg.

 *Andrey Chukhonin* - fullstack developer at SkillUnion.
+A lot of industrial ERP integrations with 10+ years of experience.
 Based in St.Petersburg.